HariSekhon/DevOps-Bash-tools/README.md

   - `terraform_import_github_teams.sh` - finds all `github_team` in `./*.tf` code or Terraform plan output that are not in Terraform state, then queries the GitHub API for their IDs and imports them.
 See also `github_teams_not_in_terraform.sh`
   - `terraform_import_github_team_repos.sh` - finds all `github_team_repository` in Terraform plan that would be added, then queries the GitHub API for the repos and team IDs and if they both exist then imports them to Terraform state
   - `terraform_resources.sh` - external program to get all resource ids and attribute for a given resource type to work around Terraform splat expression limitation ([#19931](https://github.com/hashicorp/terraform/issues/19931))
+  - `terraform_managed_resource_types.sh` - quick parse of what Terraform resource types are found in `*.tf` files under the current or given directory tree.
+Useful to give you a quick glance of what services you are managing
 - `checkov_resource_*.sh` - [Checkov](https://www.checkov.io/) resource counts - useful to estimate [Bridgecrew Cloud](https://www.bridgecrew.cloud/) costs which are charged per resource:
   - `checkov_resource_count.sh` - counts the number of resources Checkov is scanning in the current or given directory
   - `checkov_resource_count_all.sh` - counts the total number of resources Checkov is scanning across all given repo checkouts